• What is Copywriting?

 But time for that caveat: You have to actually use it.
 No tracking system, not this one and not some five-figure swanky tracking software, will work unless you actually use it.

 Make it a habit to record your projects, bill as soon as you get approval, deposit your payment as soon as you get it, and transfer your tax savings as soon as the payment is deposited.
-And, of course, make it a habit to record all of this in your Excel invoice tracking sheet.
+And, of course, make it a habit to record all of this in your Excel or Google Sheet invoice tracker.

 Your turn!
 Do you have any additional tips for tracking invoices?
 Or questions about this system?
 Let us know in the questions below!